MartinPellizzer/terrawhisper-compiler/articles/artemisia-absinthium/botany/morphology.md

 The stems of Artemisia absinthium have nodes, which are the points along the stem where leaves, branches, or flowers originate.
 These nodes are spaced along the stem.
 The internodes, the sections of stem between nodes, are typically 5 to 15 cm (2 to 6 inches) apart, providing a sense of the stem's segmentation.

+The following table shows in detail the morphological characteristics of Artemisia absinthium stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous, erect |